alexandrebobkov/ESP32-C3_Breadboard-Adapter/index.md

 ## Compatibility with MicroPython

-Integrating the ESP32-C3 UNO Development Board with MicroPython offers several compelling benefits:
+Integrating the ESP32-C3 Development Board with MicroPython offers several compelling benefits:

 1. __Ease of Use:__
 MicroPython simplifies the development process by allowing developers to write code in Python, a high-level, easy-to-read programming language.
 This reduces the learning curve for beginners and accelerates development for experienced programmers.